Conan the Cimmerian (video game)

-Conan the Cimmerian is a video game that was released by Virgin Games and Synergistic Software in 1991 for Amiga and DOS.
-It is an action-adventure game with RPG elements.
+Conan the Cimmerian is an action-adventure video game with RPG elements developed by Synergistic Software.
+It was published by Virgin Games in 1991 for Amiga and MS-DOS.

 Gameplay

 The player takes on the role of the titular Conan, a blacksmith living in the village of Irskuld, Cimmeria, who takes revenge on those who raided his home and killed his beloved wife.
 He discovers that the one responsible for this act was a wizard named Thoth Amon - a high priest of Cult of Set.
 Conan travels to the land of Hyborea, to the city of Shadizar.
 The game consists of three types of areas.
 The first one is an overland map in which travel between towns or other places is possible.
 The second one is horizontal third person movement through the city or underneath it, talking to people and visiting buildings.
 The last one is viewed in vertical third person and occurs when the player enters a building or starts a fight.